-Apply Now to Join EF’S Young Professionals Network Class of 2021-2022
+Apply Now to Join EF’s Young Professionals Network Class of 2022-2023

-EF Young Professionals attend and participate in events with influential diplomats, scholars, and journalists up to twice per month between September 2021 and May 2022.
-All events will take place in Washington, D.C. at varied times after 5:00 PM.
+EF Young Professionals will attend and participate in events with influential diplomats, scholars, and journalists up to two times per month between September 2022 and May 2023.
+All events will take place in Washington, D.C., at varied times after 5 PM.
 The YPN program will either be conducted in-person or in a hybrid format depending on the developments of the COVID-19 pandemic.

 Requirements & Expectations

-If you are interested in becoming a YPN fellow, please submit your application online by 11:59 pm EST on Monday, August 23, 2021.
+If you are interested in becoming a YPN fellow, please submit your application online by 11:59 pm ET on Sunday, September 4, 2022.
 You will need to create an account on EF’s application portal and upload the following documents:

 - Current resume